vatpac-technology/pilot-procedures/docs/local-procedures/Class C/perth.md

 | 21 | ILS |
 | 24 | ILS |

 The RWY 21 ILS is available from both straight in and from the DME arc.
-Advise ATS if you are not confident flying the arc.
+Advise ATC if you are not confident flying the arc.

 During periods of good weather, aircraft may be cleared via the Victor STAR for a visual approach, to reduce their track miles.